rust-lang/rfcs/text/0000-imply-option.md

     Option::lazy_pred(true, || x)
 ```
 It is very little boiler plate code compared to the `if/else` alternative but it is suboptimal from an execution standpoint and a more obtuse implementation for new Rust programmers to learn.
 - Not including the `lazy_pred` function.
-However, as discussed, this leaves the `on_pred` function at a disadvantage when the equivilant `if` block is computationally intesive as it wastes computation on a value which may simply be discarded.
+However, as discussed, this leaves the `on_pred` function at a disadvantage when the equivalent `if` block is computationally intesive as it wastes computation on a value which may simply be discarded.
 - Providing syntax support for this implementation in Rust (similar to the `?` operator for the `Result` type).
-However I argue that pushing the abstraction of the logic this far reduces the clarity of the code and the expression of the programmers intention.
-Additionally discussion has yet to addiquately cover syntax support for both the `on_pred` and `lazy_pred` functions in a meaningful manner and removing either one is disadvantages as discussed above.
+However, pushing the abstraction of the logic this far reduces the clarity of the code and the expression of the programmers intention.
+Additionally discussion has yet to adequately cover syntax support for both the `on_pred` and `lazy_pred` functions in a meaningful manner and removing either one is disadvantageous as discussed above.

 # Unresolved questions
 [unresolved]: #unresolved-questions